PAC-Bayesian aggregation of affine estimators: Proof of the oracle inequalities

 On the other hand,

 Since $W$ is sub-Gaussian with parameter $\sigma$,

 Hence,

-The expectation is similar to the one obtained in the Gaussian case: the exponential of some quadratic form.
-The same recipe is applied.
-Since $P_t$ is positive semi-definite, there exist an orthogonal matrix $U$ and a diagonal matrix $D$ such that $P_t=U^\top D U.$ Note that $UZ$ is a standard Gaussian variable.
-This diagonalization step and the non-negativity of the eigenvalues allow to apply Lemma 2.4 of~\textcite{MR2994877}.
+The expectation is the one of the exponential of some quadratic form and we will use the ideas of~\citet{MR2994877}.
+Since $A_t$ is positive semi-definite, there exist an orthogonal matrix $U$ and a diagonal matrix $D$ such that $A_t=U^\top D U.$ Note that $UZ$ is a standard Gaussian variable.
+This diagonalization step and the non-negativity of the eigenvalues allow to apply Lemma 2.4 of~\citet{MR2994877}.
 Then, for any $\beta > 4\sigma^2 V$, any $\gamma \geq 0$,

 Consequently,